 About Sonia Chang-Díaz

-Senator Chang-Díaz serves as the Senate Chair of the Joint Committee on Children, Families and Persons with Disabilities and the Joint Committee on Marijuana Policy.
-She also serves as Vice Chair of the Joint Committee on the Judiciary, and as a member of the Joint Committees on Elections Laws, Financial Services, and Public Safety and Homeland Security.
+Senator Chang-Díaz serves as co-chair of the Senate’s Racial Justice Working Group and was one of the architects of the Reform Shift + Build Act, legislation to strengthen accountability and prioritize de-escalation in law enforcement.
+The bill passed the Senate in July of 2020.
+Sen. Chang-Díaz is the Senate Chair of the Joint Committee on Children, Families & Persons with Disabilities and the Joint Committee on Cannabis Policy.
+She also serves as a member of the Joint Committees on the Judiciary, Election Laws, Financial Services, and Public Safety & Homeland Security.

 Meet the Staff